kcudding/ecotheory.github.io/teach/structured_intro.md

 [1] 0.001509782
 ```

-Similarly, we can calculate the stage distribution in 2024:
+Similarly, we can calculate the stage distribution 15 years later (2024):

 ```r
 # Calculate the stage distribution for 2024